 From your perspective, a 20/80% equity split seems to be a better percentage ratio for startups with several founders.
-It shows investors that your team is actually in agreement and has one prominent decision-maker.
+It shows investors that your team is actually in agreement and has one prominent decision maker.
 To have a strong leader is good unless there are only two of you in a startup.
 In the case of only two people, when one co-founder owns over 70-80% of company shares, the other partner may feel underestimated.
-His/her 20% will be diluted to 14-10% of shares after investors come in with their 20-30%.
-Consequently, your partner will be left with almost nothing and become demotivated.
+His/her 20% will be diluted to 10-14% of shares after investors come in with their 20-30%.
+Consequently, your partner could be left with almost nothing and become demotivated.

 The win-win solution for two co-founders is 45/50.
 This model includes everything: leadership, responsibilities, risk, and expertise.
 Give the 5% to the “idea man” in the startup or your CEO for his/her key business acumen.
 The figures can fluctuate around 45/50, giving preference to the most distinguished contribution point.
 Anyway, be ready with some explanation of such allocations in front of investors.

-If your startup comprises of three co-founders, the most suitable equity split is 30/30/40 – investors will not make a big fuss and your company still has a decision-maker.
+If your startup comprises of three co-founders, the most suitable startup equity split is 30/30/40 – investors will not make a big fuss and your company still has a decision maker.
 It’s also possible to go for other options like 15/15/70, 20/20/60, or 25/25/50.
-However, in this situation your co-founders receive less than 30% of company shares, which will dilute even more in the end.
+However, in this situation, your co-founders receive less than 30% of company shares, which will become diluted even more in the end.
 If you are serious about working together with your team for years, express it with the help of numbers!

 Never forget about venture or angel investors and their interests in your business.
-At the seed stage of funding they usually ask for 20-30% (not more than 33%) of ownership in your startup.
+At the seed stage of funding, they usually ask for 20-30% (not more than 33%) of ownership in your startup.
 As a result, your shares will be diluted proportionally.
-As mentioned above, it means that if initially you had, for example, a 20/80 split and the investor received 30%, your percentage ratio of startup equity would fall to around 14/56.
+As mentioned above, if initially, you had, for example, a 20/80 split and the investor received 30%, your percentage ratio of startup equity would fall to around 14/56.
 It may be unpleasant to admit that the investor now owns more of your startup than one of its co-founders.
 You can hardly do business without investments, yet make sure you take care of your partners and provide them with enough ownership at the beginning.

 No one would ever say that starting up a business is easy.
 Co-founders encounter the most crucial difficulties at the very start of their work, and startup equity allocation is one of them.
-This article shows that equal or close-to-equal splits of startup equity among co-founders are the most reasonable choice.
-Of course, you can allocate shares in a different way based on what value each of them brings to the project.
-The main thing is to keep the right people in your team and work out the execution (and success) of your idea!
+Equal or close-to-equal splits of startup equity among co-founders are the most reasonable choice but you can allocate shares in a different way based on what value each of them brings to the project.